Updated September 2, 2025 to improve sourcing accuracy and attribution of professional audit findings

 - Combined Annual Operation: $1.13+ billion in 2023 alone

-The most troubling aspect involves how donor money to 501(c)(3) charities—which generates tax deductions—ultimately subsidizes 501(c)(4) political operations through interlocking relationships:
+The documented flows show how donor money to 501(c)(3) charities—which generates tax deductions—flows through to 501(c)(4) political operations through shared operational relationships:

 - Step 2: Tides Foundation (501(c)(3)) then transfers $4,555,657 to Working Families Organization Inc. (501(c)(4)) for political operations